What Is a Short Refinance?

 Contributor, Benzinga

-A short refinance is a mortgage refinance option offered by some lenders.
-It is specifically for borrowers struggling to make their monthly mortgage payments.
-It can help borrowers who have negative equity in their home or are struggling to pay the mortgage each month to secure a lower mortgage amount and payment requirements.
+A short refinance is a mortgage refinance option offered by some lenders that allows you to replace your existing home loan with one that’s less than what you owe.
+It can help borrowers with negative equity in their home or who are struggling to pay the mortgage each month to secure a lower mortgage amount and payment requirements.

 How Does a Short Refinance Work?

-A short refinance occurs when a mortgage lender refinances a mortgage for less than the borrower owes.
-The lender might opt for a short refinance if you are behind on mortgage payments and risk foreclosure.
+A short refinance occurs when a mortgage lender refinances a mortgage for less than what the borrower owes.
+The lender might opt for a short refinance if you are behind on mortgage payments and at risk of foreclosure.

-A lender might be willing to offer a short refinance to avoid the lengthy and costly process of foreclosure.
+A lender might be willing to offer a short refinance to avoid the lengthy and costly foreclosure process.
 This is a win for both the borrower and the lender.
-The lender gets payments, even while forgiving some portion of the loan.
+The lender gets payments while forgiving some portion of the loan.

 Example of a Short Refinance

 Suppose you have a mortgage with an outstanding principal balance of $250,000.
 Your monthly mortgage payments are $1,500, and the loan term has 20 years remaining.
-If you've been late on payments or missed multiple payments, the lender may be concerned about foreclosure.
+The lender may be concerned about foreclosure if you've missed multiple payments.

 If, in addition, your home's market value has decreased from $270,000 to $230,000, the lender might allow you to take out a new loan for the current value of $230,000 and forgive the $20,000 difference between the original mortgage and the new loan amount ($250,000 – $230,000).